deshay-clemons/deshay-clemons.github.io/projects/project-1.md

 </div>
 --->

-At the time, I was taking a web development class (ICS 215) where I learned multiple languages such as HTML, Python, and Javascript.
+At the time, I was taking a web development class (ICS 215) where I learned multiple languages such as HTML, Python, Javascript, and more.
 My boss asked me to create a newsletter for all of the Leeward students and I decided to use my knowledge from ICS 215 to create a HTML page.
 I made this my goal to complete it by one week since I was still new to working with HTML.
 When I first began constructing this webpage, it was rough process.
 When brainstorming, I decided to first seek inspiration on what type of webpages I was drawn towards to.

-Since
+In my mind, the main feature I love the most is the sticky Navbar (Navigation Bar) because it is extremely usely when browsing any page.
+Instead of tediously scrolling back up to a previous section of an article or the top, one click makes it so much easier.
+This makes it easier when browsing for something on the web, checking social media, or reading articles.
+Although it may take more time and inconvient to implement this feature, it makes the user's experience so much convient.
+Popular websites I noticed utilizing this common feature were Google, Facebook, and Hulu for example.

 Here you can view the template of the HTML page I created: (http://www-ee.eng.hawaii.edu/~mmouse/about.html).